A practical, stylish guide to choosing, cutting, styling, and caring for the bixie haircut.

 - Finish with a small dab of matte paste.
 Work through ends with fingers and separate pieces.

-- Work a curl-defining mousse through damp hair and scrunch to encourage wave.
+- Work a curl-defining mousse through damp hair and scrunch to encourage the wave.

 - Diffuser-dry on low heat while cupping waves at the ends.

 - Use a sea-salt spray for separation.
-Rake product with fingers to break clumps.
+Rake product with fingers to break up clumps.

 - Finish with light-hold hairspray on the crown to keep shape all day.